tsuru/tsuru/README.md

     % tsuru app create myapp [framework]

-This will return your the git remote url for your app, you should add it to your git repository:

-    % git remote add tsuru git@tsuru.myhost.com:myapp.git

 The 'framework' parameter is optional, and defaults to 'django'.
 The available frameworks are listed at https://github.com/timeredbull/charms.

+The command output will return your the git remote url for your app, you should add it to your git repository:

+    % git remote add tsuru git@tsuru.myhost.com:myapp.git

 When your app is ready, you can push to it.
 To check whether it is ready or not, you can use: